Please note

 The immune system can recognise and kill cancer cells.
 But it is not always very good at doing this.
 In this trial, researchers are looking at a vaccine called PROSTVAC that can help the immune system to recognise and attack prostate cancer cells.

 GM-CSF is a type of growth factor.
-Growth factors are proteins made in the body and some of them make the produce blood cells.
+Growth factors are proteins made in the body and some of them make the bone marrow produce blood cells.
 GM-CSF makes the body produce white blood cells.
 The researchers want to find out if giving GM-CSF alongside the vaccine can help it to work better.

 The men taking part in this trial have prostate cancer that scans or blood tests show is getting worse.
 But their cancer is not causing symptoms or only causing very mild symptoms.
 The researchers will compare men in 3 groups